cantcodewontcode/homebridge-omlet-coop/README.md

 ### Accessories not responding

-- Verify your Omlet device has internet connectivity
+- Verify your Omlet device has internet connectivity via the Wi-Fi module
 - Check if your token has expired (tokens expire after ~15 days)
 - Try restarting Homebridge